microsoftgraph/msgraph-sample-android/tutorial/02-create-app.md

     ![A screenshot of the Configure your project dialog](./images/configure-project.png)

 > [!IMPORTANT]
-> Ensure that you enter the exact same name for the project that is specified in these lab instructions.
-The project name becomes part of the namespace in the code.
-The code inside these instructions depends on the namespace matching the project name specified in these instructions.
-If you use a different project name the code will not compile unless you adjust all the namespaces to match the project name you enter when you create the project.
+> The code and instructions in this tutorial use the package name **com.example.graphtutorial**.
+If you use a different package name when creating the project, be sure to use your package name wherever you see this value.

 ## Install dependencies